tgknyhn/RhythmAndCo/README.md

 <h1>Origin</h1>

 I like playing guitar but sometimes I am having rough time learning tracks using tabletures.
-Tabs are quite helpful if you don't know musical note notation however it lacks some important information about a note such as how long you need to play it. <br>
+Tabs are quite helpful if you don't know musical notation however it lacks some important information about a note such as how long you need to play it. <br>

 Because of that, I decided developing Rhythm & Co.
 It is also my first graduation project at Gebze Technical University.
 I developed it using Swift and SwiftUI. <br>